metricly/metricly-docs/content/api/api-elements.md

   ]
 }
 ```
 5\.
-Compare with the Response Body of a 10 minute window where the **rollup** value is `PT5M`.
+Compare with the response body of a 10 minute window where the **rollup** value is `PT5M`.
 This is two metric samples that provide [baseline bands](/capacity-monitoring/analytics/baseline-bands/).

 ```
 {